-- Communicate timely, accurate and concise information to facilitate transfer of care across various health sector boundaries including: - at referral from ambulatory and community care - at admission - between clinical services and clinical teams - at changes of shift - at discharge to ambulatory and community care - Produce timely, accurate and concise documentation of episodes of clinical care
+- 1. Communicate timely, accurate and concise information to facilitate transfer of care across various health sector boundaries including: - at referral from ambulatory and community care - at admission - between clinical services and multidisciplinary teams - at changes of shift - · at discharge to ambulatory and community care - 2.
+Produce timely, accurate and concise documentation of episodes of clinical care